-With the Instant Pot, I can make a 30 minute chili that tastes like it’s been slow cooking all day long.
+Now I can make a 30 minute chili that tastes like it's been slow cooking all day long.

 Another advantage: cooking dried beans quickly.
 I've always loved the taste and texture of beans that have been cooked from dry vs. canned, but they typically involved a lot of pre-planning because you've got to soak them for 24 hours and then cook them for several hours until they become tender.
 The Instant Pot can cook dried beans in about 20 minutes.